What is the Reasonable Person Standard in Personal Injury Law?

 The test is objective, i.e., it is not interested in the defendant’s personal character or opinion but in what society would consider reasonable behavior.

 The test of reasonableness is most used to assess negligence.
-Which occurs when an individual does not exercise cautious care to prevent harming others.
+Which occurs when an individual does not exercise care to prevent causing harm to others.

-It is applicable to identify whether the defendant would behave in precisely the same way as an imaginary “reasonable person” would have done in the very same circumstances.
+It is important to identify whether the defendant would behave in precisely the same way as a “reasonable person” would have done in the very same circumstances.
 If the defendant’s behavior does not meet this, they may be considered negligent.

 The reasonable person test developed from English common law rules that initially provided disparate tests of whether a person was or was not negligent.

-One of the earlier classic examples is the “ordinary care” test.
-Which focuses on the notion that a person should be as careful and reasonable as possible.
-Humanly speaking, under similar circumstances.
+One of the earlier classic examples is the “ordinary care” test, which focuses on the notion that a person should be as careful and reasonable as possible.

 The modern, reasonable person test evolved in the 19th century when English courts initially adopted a more formalized.
 Predictable approach to rejecting negligence claims.